Big Brother VIP (Albanian TV series) season 5

-Big Brother VIP 5, is the upcoming fifth season of Big Brother VIP, hosted by Ledion Liço.
-The season will begin airing in December 2025 on Top Channel.
+Big Brother VIP 5, was the fifth season of Big Brother VIP, hosted by Ledion Liço.
+The season began airing on 20 December 2025 on Top Channel and ended after 120 days on 18 April 2026.
 The whole season, live from the house, was viewed in two live pay-per-view channels, with the name Big Brother VIP 1 and Big Brother VIP 2, which are available on Albanian television platform DigitAlb.
+Arbër Hajdari returned as opinionist and was joined by Monika Kryemadhi replacing Neda Balluku.
+In the eighth live show, Alketa Vejsiu replaced Arbër Hajdari who was temporarily away.

+The spin-off show Big Brother VIP – Fans' Club was hosted this season, by season 2 housemate Kiara Tito.
+The two opinionists were Arjan Konomi and season 3 housemate Françeska Murati.
+One week after the final of the show, was broadcast a reunion show, with the name Post Big Brother VIP.
+The two episodes were broadcast on 21 April and 25 April 2026.
+The show was hosted by Ledion Liço, and the two opinionists were Arbër Hajdari and Monika Kryemadhi.

 Production

 After the final of the fourth season of Big Brother VIP, host Ledion Liço announced that a fifth season would follow.
 According to the rumors, host Ledion Liço and executive producer Sara Hoxha have ended their relationship, and Liço is not expected to return as host for Big Brother VIP 5.
 Liço posted on his Instagram story, "Winter is coming…," sparking rumors that he might return as host for the fifth season of Big Brother VIP.
 Ledion Liço will return as the host of the fifth season.
 This was confirmed at the conclusion of a promotional video released by Top Channel, effectively ending speculation about who would host the new season.

 On 14 November 2025, Top Channel released a promotional video for Big Brother VIP 5, featuring the new Big Brother VIP eye logo and announcing that the season is scheduled to premiere in December 2025.